visualizingthefuture/ethics-in-data-viz/README.md

 * Identify common sources of bias in the data visualization process
 * Practice ethics-centered data visualization design

-## How to teach this course

-In this repository, you will find:

-1. An instructor slideshow (includes hidden instructor slides, speaker notes, etc.)
-2. (More granular breakdown of materials, to-be-added)

 ## Acknowledgments and license
 CC-NA-SA